bxharold/fpj/README.md

-## Project: fjscomm	   This is a dup, "fpj" because I got confused local level.
+## Project: fjp
 Flask-Javascript communication.
-(My terminology.)

-I'm starting to learn "Python-API-endpoint" terminology.
+This is an exercise I worked on to learn "Python-API-endpoint" techniques and terminology.
-I don't want to wrongly use jargon and sound like a noob.

-Creating RESTful APIs using Python and Flask
+0. Creating RESTful APIs using Python and Flask
-Consuming (?)
-JSON APIs from within a Flask app.
+0. Consuming JSON APIs from within a Flask app.
-Return JSON to the browser, which updates an HTML canvas.
+0. Returning JSON to the browser, which updates an HTML canvas.

 ### Useful pages:
 ```